Subscribe to The Chicago Manual of Style Online

 Manuscript Preparation, Copyediting, and Proofreading

 Q. How many times does it take for a foreign word to become familiar in a document?
 And does distance between occurrences matter?
-In reference to CMOS 7.49: “If a foreign word becomes familiar through repeated use throughout a work, it need be italicized only on its first occurrence.
+In reference to CMOS 7.53: “If a word from another language becomes familiar through repeated use throughout a work, it need be italicized only on its first occurrence.
 If it appears only rarely, however, italics may be retained.”
 This novel I’m working on has tons of foreign words in the dialogue that vary all over the place in frequency.